T-LES/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Function in 9-times_table.c prints the 9 times table, star ting with 0.

-Function 10-add.c adds two integers and returns the result.
+Function in 10-add.c adds two integers and returns the result.

+Function in 11-print_to_98.c prints all natural numbers from n to 98.